 The default restart behavior of the app will be used.
 Intune does not control this.

-Dual mode MSI packages currently only install for all users on the device.
+Dual-mode MSI packages are currently installed only for all users on the device.

 App updates are supported when the MSI product code of each version is the same.